codeyStein/the-net-blog/content/post/five-useful-array-methods-you-might-not-know.md

 +++

 ![Five USEFUL Array Methods You Might NOT know!](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/68li1z703o4aermf7ur2.png)
 Welcome!
-I don't want to spend too much time in the introduciton this time, but today I will (hopefully) teach you and show you technicly six array methods that you probably didn't know!
+I don't want to spend too much time in the introduction this time, but today I will (hopefully) teach you and show you technically six array methods that you probably didn't know!
 <!--more-->

 ## Table Of Contents